Cy-Fair High School: The opening of Cy-Fair High School, Racial Desegregation, Carverdale Students, and Jersey Village High School

 Finally, a few years after Cypress and Fairbanks had officially consolidated, Cy-Fair High School was officially opened in the Spring of 1942, and students from Rural High School No. 5 were transferred to the new school.
 First lady, Eleanor Roosevelt, visited the school on the day it opened.
 The school received its accreditation less than a year after opening.
 According to Community Impact, Jane Ledbetter with the Cypress Historical Society had said that the school "really solidified the two districts coming together" and that it was "symbolic".
 Meanwhile, the wood-framed schoolhouse at the Cypress School burned down that same year.

-In 1944, CFISD’s cypress agriculture and rodeo program was established.
+In 1944, CFISD’s Cypress Agriculture and Rodeo Program was established.
 The next year, the program brought in $12,000.

-The Cypress area was more rural at the time however, in the latter half of the 20th century, Cypress was transitioning from rural to suburban.
+The Cypress area was quite rural at the time of the school's grand opening, however, in the latter half of the 20th century, Cypress was transitioning from rural to suburban.

 Somewhat close to Cy-Fair High school was the Carverdale School for African-American students, which was founded in 1925 when a German dairy farmer donated his farmhouse, which was first used as a Baptist church and school for younger students.
 The next year, it was given the name, "Fairbanks Colored School".
 There were very few teachers working there at the time.
-For example, Clara Scott was the sole teacher of the school from 1928 to 1951.
+In fact, at one point, from 1928 and stretching all the way to 1951, there was one sole teacher of the entire school.
+Her name was Clara Scott.

-Soon enough, by 1956, it served students ranging from first grade to 12th grade, was relocated to Clara Road (named after Clara Scott in her honor in 1937).
+Soon enough, by 1956, it was serving students ranging from first grade to 12th grade, was relocated to Clara Road (named after Clara Scott in her honor in 1937).
 This was also the year the school got its final name change to "Caverdale School".
-Plus, the school already had a choir room, band hall, and library by that point.
-Eventually, the school had a gymnasium, a home economics department, auto mechanics shop class, and a science lab.
-Like Cy-Fair, the school was progressive rapidly and also embraced the open model concept for the school.
+Additionally, the school already had a choir room, band hall, and library by that point.
+Eventually, the school gained a gymnasium, a home economics department, auto mechanics shop class, and a science lab.
+Like Cy-Fair, the school was progressing rapidly and embracing the open model concept for schools.
 Later on, in 1967, 800 of the students at Caverdale school began enrolling at Cy-Fair High School, under the "Freedom of Choice" option.

 On August 3rd of 1970, the school was permanently shut down due to a school board vote, so all high school aged students who went to the school were now attending Cy-Fair High School.
 The building for the Caverdale School was repurposed into a campus for the Houston Community College shortly after.
 The building was later completely torn down, with warehouses being built in its place.

 Cy-Fair High School remained the only standing high school in the Cypress Fairbanks School District until Jersey Village High School opened in 1972.